-Winter is right around the corner, so now is the best time to prepare your driveway for the cold weather ahead.
+Cold weather is right around the corner, so now is the best time to prepare your driveway for winter.
 We’re no strangers to snow and ice here in Seattle, and both can wreak havoc on an asphalt or concrete driveway already battered from the summer heat.

-During the fall, be sure to follow these tips for getting your driveway ready for the colder months:
+During the fall, be sure to follow these tips to prepare your driveway for winter:

 Do a visual inspection of every square inch of your driveway, noting any cracks, holes, or other damage.
 A great time to do this inspection is right after a hard rain when you’ll also be able to easily spot drainage issues.
 Write down or sketch out the locations of any issues.